Loricariichthys maculatus

-Loricariichthys maculatus is a species of catfish in the family Loricariidae.
-It is native to South America, where it is known from rivers, ditches, and ponds in Suriname, as well as reportedly Brazil and Uruguay.
-Although it has also been reported from Argentina, this is thought to be the result of a misidentification.
-The species reaches 26.3 cm (10.4 inches) in standard length, can weigh up to at least 130.6 g, and is believed to be a facultative air-breather.
+Loricariichthys maculatus is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish is widespread in South America, where it has been recorded from Argentina, Bolivia, Brazil, Colombia, Guyana, Paraguay, Peru, Suriname and Venezuela.
+This species reaches a maximum standard length of 26.3 cm, can weigh up to at least 130.6 g, and is believed to be a facultative air-breather.